ATTX-project/ATTX-project.github.io/attx_project/UVProvenance-API.md

 ### Database Connection

 In order to run the tests successfully but also the UVProvenance-API successfully one would require an existing MYSQL database connection.
-Such a connection can be configured in `database.conf` file.
+Such a connection can be configured in Docker file via the environment variable.

 At the same time it can be troubleshoot using the docker container:
 * connect to the running UVProvenance-API Docker container `docker exec -it container-id /bin/sh` (replace `container-id` with the ID of the docker container)